 EBITDA and Adjusted Profit are presented on the basis of IFRS Common Control Reported Results and Partnership Performance Results.
 Partnership Performance Results are non-GAAP measures.
-The difference between IFRS Common Control Reported Results and Partnership Performance Results are results attributable to GasLog, as set out in the reconciliations below.
+The difference between IFRS Common Control Reported Results and Partnership Performance Results are results attributable to GasLog.